AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/google-tag-manager-broken-by-live-search-widget.md

 To ensure that  [!DNL Google Tag Manager] will work with[!DNL Live Search] , the *Search Adapter* must be used.

-To do so, install the [!DNL Live Search] extension.
-This will get you the *Search Adapter* by default.
+To do so, disable the widget in the Admin. [!DNL Live Search] then defaults to using the Search Adapter.

 >[!NOTE]
 >